 HOW DO I DECIDE ON THE STRENGTH OF MY FERTILIZER SOLUTION?

 – The first time you use any new fertilizer, mix it only half-strength.

 – Mixing instructions on a fertilizer assume plants are healthy, free of pests and diseases, and actively growing in full sun, with lots of fresh air, and with moderate temperatures (about 30 degrees C).
 If all these conditions are in place, plants can

 – If plants have a disease or pest problems, poor air movement, bad light, or very high (or low) temperatures, use only half-strength fertilizers while you correct the problem.

 – For fast-growing crop plants with excellent growing conditions, the use of additional CO2 and growth hormones (“Growth Plus”) can create situations where plants might be able to make use of stronger fertilizer solutions than the manufacturer’s recommended mixing rate.
 Always use a food strength meter to be sure that gradual increases in nutrient concentrations allow plants to adapt to stronger food levels.
 If you decide to try increasing your food strength, do it gradually, by 200 PPM increases, allowing two or three days between increases.
 Keep a close watch on crops to spot signs of nutrient stress of damage.
 Flush roots

 well with plain water (or water/power thrive solution) and reduce food strength if our plants show signs of over-feeding.

-– During periods of slow growth, reduce strength of fertilizers.
+– During periods of slow growth, reduce the strength of fertilizers.